+Ceilings

+Repair category:

-Ceilings Repair category: 2 Notes: There are areas of cracking and uneven plaster joins.
-There are some textured plaster finishes.
-These types of finishes may contain asbestos material.
-If works affecting asbestos-based products are to be undertaken, it is advisable to seek specialist advice.
+Notes: Some ceiling finishes may be of asbestos material.
+Asbestos based products may present a hazard to health if damaged or disturbed.
+If works affecting asbestos based products are to be undertaken it is advisable to seek specialist advice.